PetWalsh007/ACS_Assignment_1/README.md

 3. **Code Documentation**
    - Inline comments (`#`) explaining code flow and purpose
    - Additional explanations within the script
+   - Referencing Links added in code

-## Additional Functionality (TBD)
+## Additional Functionality
 1. **Auto Cleanup**
-   - Added dynamic argument handling to check for cmd args to allow for auto cleanup of tests
+   - Added dynamic cmd line argument handling to check for cmd args to allow for auto cleanup of tests
+   - Cleanup runs automatically on error in program with status output for each cleaning job
+   - Uploads of log file to bucket
+   - Function to test if ther EC2 is active and also double to send network traffic automatically for cloudWatch
+   - Added function to fetch latest amazon linux AMI that can work with a T2.Nano
+   - CloudWatch functionality added